User review: Janina tests Body & Mind

 Body & Mind Fastenkur

-Seven days without solid food – but with some ups and downs and a lot of learning: Online and social media editor Janina tested our new Body & Mind fasting program at home and tells us how it went for her.
+Seven days without solid food – but with some ups and downs as well as a lot of learnings: Online and social media editor Janina tested our new Body & Mind fasting program at home and tells us how it went for her.

-As a freelance editor, I've encountered the topic of fasting a few times.
-I knew about the many positive effects that abstaining from solid food is said to have, and I understood what happens in the body during this process.
-But trying fasting myself?
-As a passionate foodie, I didn't think I could do it.
-I was too worried about constantly being hungry, envying others for their food, or doing something wrong while fasting.
+As a freelance editor, I've come across the topic of fasting quite a few times.
+I knew about the many positive effects attributed to abstaining from solid food and understood what happens in the body during this process.
+But fasting myself?
+As a passionate foodie, I didn't dare.
+I was too worried about constantly feeling hungry, envying others for their food, or doing something wrong while fasting.

 Well!
-Now I'm sitting here writing a review of my 7-day fasting program.
+Here I am, writing a review of my 7-day fast.
 Why did I decide to do it?
 Firstly, out of curiosity and because I wanted to prove it to myself.
-Secondly, because the Body & Mind fasting program from I DO was not only developed with a health expert, but also comes with all the important information and helpful tools.
-This allayed my concerns and gave me the confidence that I could nourish my body adequately despite the deprivation.
-So the all-in-one package landed in my shopping cart – and shortly thereafter, it arrived at my home.
+Secondly, because the I·DO Body & Mind fasting program wasn't just developed with a health expert, but also comes equipped with all the essential information and helpful tools.
+This eased my concerns and gave me the confidence that I could adequately nourish my body despite the restrictions.
+So, the all-in-one package ended up in my shopping cart – and shortly thereafter at my home.

-After storing the juices in my fridge and examining the included tools, I took a quick look at the fasting guide.
-It begins by describing what fasting actually is and the benefits of the regimen—from intestinal cleansing to spiritual cleansing.
-It also describes the accessories, their effects, and their use.
-The little journal would accompany me for a week from now on and make the regimen a lot easier.
+After storing the juices in my refrigerator and examining the included tools, I took a first look at the fasting instructions.
+These begin by describing what fasting actually is and its benefits – from intestinal cleansing to mental purification.
+The instructions also describe the accessories, their effects, and how to use them.
+The small journal would accompany me for the next week and make the fast considerably easier.

 Relief day

-Things got serious one Tuesday morning: The detox day was approaching.
-From the fasting instructions, I learned that this was important to prepare body and mind for the cure.
-Because the calorie reduction relieves the burden on the intestines in advance.
-To achieve this, I was supposed to consume four of the provided juices today, as well as drink plenty of water and fasting tea.
-I also had a warming vegetable broth for lunch and dinner.
+On a Tuesday morning, things got serious: the preparatory day was upon me.
+The fasting instructions explained that this day was important to prepare my body and mind for the cleanse.
+The calorie reduction relieves the digestive system beforehand.
+For this, I was to consume four of the provided juices, as well as plenty of water and fasting tea.
+At midday and in the evening, I also had a warming vegetable broth.

-I spent the day off work in the office, which wasn't a problem except for the occasional stomach rumble.
-I was feeling a bit hungry in the evening, but the broth made it completely bearable.
-Less pleasant was the subsequent bowel movement with Epsom salts.
-The solution tasted – as expected – very bitter, but was quickly forgotten after a few big gulps followed by tea.
-For the next few hours, I made myself comfortable with a hot water bottle and let the Epsom salts do their work.
+I spent the day of the cleanse at the office, which, apart from the occasional stomach rumble, wasn't a problem.
+I felt hungry in the evening, but the broth made it perfectly bearable.
+Less pleasant was the subsequent bowel movement with Epsom salt.
+The solution tasted—as expected—very bitter, but a few large gulps followed by some tea quickly made me forget about it.
+For the next few hours, I made myself comfortable with a hot water bottle and let the Epsom salt do its work.
 Important: drink plenty of fluids!

-In the morning, my bowels were still busy with the Epsom salts, and I felt a little foggy.
-The first day of fasting is best spent at home.
-A glass of celery juice from the practical 3-liter box gave me an energy boost, so I quickly felt better.
-I decided to do a round of yoga, which, despite a slight feeling of dizziness, felt very good – also thanks to the invigorating effect of the essential oils included.
-It wasn't until around midday that I noticed I wasn't feeling hungry at all.
-So the bowel movement the night before had already paid off.
-It wasn't until evening that I felt like eating, which I remedied with a cup of tea with honey.
-Apart from a feeling of increased cold and a slight fatigue, the first day passed surprisingly easily.
+In the morning, my intestines were still busy processing the Epsom salt, and I felt a little foggy-headed.
+It's best to spend the first day of a fast at home.
+A glass of celery juice from the handy 3-liter container gave me an energy boost, and I quickly felt better.
+I decided to do a yoga session, which felt great despite a slight dizziness – thanks in part to the invigorating effect of the included essential oils.
+It wasn't until around midday that I realized I wasn't feeling hungry at all.
+The bowel prep the night before had already paid off.
+I didn't start craving food until evening, which was easily satisfied with a cup of tea with honey.
+Apart from feeling colder and slightly tired, the first day passed surprisingly easily.

 2nd day of fasting

 I started the second day with celery juice , tea, and—to my surprise—a pretty good mood.
 I felt fit, did yoga, and went to the office feeling motivated.
-Unfortunately, I had gotten my hopes up too soon.
-In the afternoon, I hit my first low: I had circulatory problems, trouble concentrating, and felt pretty worn out.
-I followed the advice from my fasting journal and decided to get some fresh air.
-I actually felt a lot better afterwards.
-After using the scented candle, the Guasha stone, and the dry brush in the evening, I collapsed into bed exhausted.
+Unfortunately, I celebrated too soon.
+In the afternoon, I hit my first low point: I had circulatory problems, difficulty concentrating, and felt completely exhausted.
+I took the advice from the fasting journal and decided to get some fresh air.
+I did indeed feel significantly better afterward.
+After using the scented candle, the gua sha stone, and the dry brush in the evening, I collapsed into bed.

 3rd day of fasting

-By now, I was really enjoying my new morning routine: getting up, oil pulling, using a tongue scraper, drinking celery juice, and moving around.
-Yesterday's low was almost forgotten.
-In general, I noticed that I needed less sleep and felt lighter.
+I was really starting to enjoy my new morning routine: getting up, oil pulling, using a tongue scraper, drinking celery juice, and moving around.
+Yesterday's slump was almost forgotten.
+I generally noticed that I needed less sleep and felt lighter.
 The third day passed without any major problems, and I was able to concentrate better at work again.
-I didn't think much about food; only an occasional stomach ache reminded me that I hadn't eaten anything solid for four days.
-To end the day on a relaxing note, I ran a bath and used the alkaline bath salts, which are supposed to draw out toxins through the skin.
+I didn't think much about food; only an occasional twinge in my stomach reminded me that I hadn't eaten any solid food for four days.
+To wind down the day, I ran a bath and used the alkaline bath salts, which are supposed to draw out toxins through the skin.
 Super pleasant and perfect before bed!

 4th day of fasting

-According to the fasting instructions, my body had reached its fasting metabolism by that day at the latest.
-My stomach was flatter, my circulation was stable again, and my mind (for me) was quite calm.
-Even the onset of hunger couldn't dampen my good mood.
-With some broth and plenty of fasting tea, I got through the day well.
-Today was also the first time I used the Redondo ball during a Pilates session – a pretty cool tool that I had clearly underestimated!
+According to the fasting instructions, my body had officially entered fasting mode by that day.
+My stomach was flatter, my circulation had stabilized, and my mind was (for me) quite calm.
+Even the hunger pangs that arose couldn't dampen my good mood.
+With some broth and plenty of fasting tea, I managed to get through the day comfortably.
+Also, today I used the Redondo ball for the first time in a Pilates session – a pretty cool tool that I definitely underestimated!

 5th day of fasting

-I spent day five relaxing at home and giving my body time to recover.
-I reflected on my experiences with the fasting cure—how strong and adaptable our bodies are!
-I felt good, balanced, and a bit "recharged."
-A wonderful feeling that I hope to carry with me into my post-fasting period.
+I spent day five relaxing at home, giving my body time to recover.
+I reflected on my experiences with the fasting program – how strong and adaptable our bodies are!
+I felt good, balanced, and a bit like I'd been "recharged."
+A wonderful feeling that I hope to carry with me after the fast.

 Rebuilding day and breaking the fast

-Wow, it's already the last day of the Body & Mind fast!
-The time passed surprisingly quickly, and I was just beginning to feel like I'd arrived when it was already over.
-Even though I was feeling generally well, I noticed my lack of energy and so I took the day slowly.
-I was happy to be able to drink four juices again—not because I was hungry, but because I was looking forward to the taste and to recharge my batteries.
-To aid my digestion, I made sure I got enough exercise and continued to drink plenty of tea.
-With the last sip, my fasting experience was over.
-Proudly and happily, I filled out the last lines of my fasting journal—what a fantastic experience!
+Wow, already the last day of the Body & Mind fasting program!
+Time flew by, and I felt like I'd only just arrived when it was already over.
+Even though I felt generally well, I did notice a lack of energy, so I took it easy that day.
+I was happy to be able to have four juices again—not because I was hungry, but because I was looking forward to the taste and to recharge.
+To aid my digestion, I made sure to get plenty of exercise and continued to drink lots of tea.
+With the last sip, my fasting experience was already over.
+Proud and happy, I filled out the final entries in my fasting journal—what a fantastic experience!

-A week ago, I didn't believe I would be able to complete the fasting program without any ifs, ands, or buts.
-But thanks to the perfectly coordinated all-in-one package, the abstinence wasn't all that difficult.
-Sure, there were ups and downs; my stomach rumbled from time to time, and my mood fluctuated.
-Despite everything, the program was a fantastic experience that required a lot of perseverance, but also gave me so much.
+A week ago, I didn't believe I'd be able to complete the fasting program without any problems.
+But thanks to the perfectly coordinated all-in-one package, abstaining wasn't so difficult after all.
+Sure, there were ups and downs, my stomach rumbled now and then, and my mood fluctuated.
+Despite everything, the program was a fantastic experience that demanded a lot of perseverance from me, but gave me just as much in return.

-For me, sticking with it was one of the greatest successes of the fasting regime.
-I haven't stuck to something so rigidly in a long time – even despite some temptations.
-So, the feeling of pride afterward is absolutely justified.
-Additionally, the fasting regime allowed me to break my previous routines and establish new ones.
-I've learned a few things both in terms of my eating habits and in how I treat my body.
-For example, that hunger is different from appetite, and that one should consume food much more consciously and with greater appreciation.
+For me, sticking with it was one of the greatest achievements of the fast.
+I haven't been so disciplined about something in a long time – even though there were quite a few temptations.
+So the feeling of pride afterwards is absolutely justified.
+In addition, the fast helped me break my old routines and establish new ones.
+I'm taking away some valuable lessons, both regarding my eating habits and how I treat my body.
+For example, that hunger is different from appetite and that one should consume food much more consciously and with greater appreciation.

-Thanks to accessories like the Guasha stone and essential oils, I also did a lot for my mental well-being during the fast.
-Combined with exercise, fresh air, and daily meditation, it almost felt like a mini retreat.
-A balanced mind is probably the best way to describe it.
+Thanks to accessories like the Gua Sha stone and essential oils, I also did a lot for my mental well-being during the fast.
+Combined with exercise, fresh air, and daily meditation, it almost felt like a mini-retreat.
+A balanced mind probably describes it best.

 There have been some physical changes as well.
-The scales show five kilos less, and my waist circumference has decreased by six centimeters.
-Of course, it's important to remember that the body loses mostly water weight during a fast, and the weight usually returns afterward.
-Nevertheless, I not only notice a visual difference, but also feel lighter and healthier overall.
-It's a bit like I've reset my body and started afresh.
+The scale shows five kilos less, and my waistline has shrunk by six centimeters.
+Of course, it's important to remember that during a fast, the body primarily loses water, and weight usually returns afterward.
+Nevertheless, I can see the difference, not just visually, but I also feel lighter and healthier overall.
+It's almost as if I've reset my body and started fresh.

-My conclusion on the Body & Mind fasting cure
+My conclusion about the Body & Mind fasting program

-I look back on my fasting journey with a proud smile and a good feeling (in my gut): The experience was incredibly valuable for me – both physically and mentally.
-My initial concerns quickly vanished as I felt supported by the journal and the daily emails from I DO.
-The program was easy to integrate into my daily work routine (except for the first few days), which was especially important to me.
-A major highlight are the many practical tools that round out the package and make the fasting experience a holistic one.
+With a proud smile and a good feeling (in my gut), I look back on my fasting journey: The experience was incredibly valuable for me – both physically and mentally.
+My initial concerns quickly vanished, as I felt guided by the journal and the daily emails from I·DO.
+The program was easy to integrate into my workday (except for the first few days), which was particularly important to me.
+A major highlight is the many practical tools that round out the package and make the fasting experience truly holistic.

-If you want to challenge yourself and are in the mood for a holistic "reset," the Body & Mind fasting cure provides everything you need for physical and mental cleansing according to the Buchinger method .
-All you need in addition are a few fresh lemons, plenty of water, and a pinch of perseverance.
+For those who want to challenge themselves and are looking for a holistic "reset," the Body & Mind fasting program provides everything needed for physical and mental cleansing according to the Buchinger method .
+All you need in addition are a few fresh lemons, plenty of water, and a dash of perseverance.

 Text: Janina Widhammer-Zintl